-Trixie Tunnel treat toy feeder comes with an instructional booklet with tricks and tips to stimulate your cat’s curiosity.
+Trixie Tunnel treats toy feeder comes with an instructional booklet with tricks and tips to stimulate your cat’s curiosity.

-- Treats fall from treat holder into 6 different tubes from where your cat pokes, scoops and eats.
+- Treats fall from the treat holder into 6 different tubes from where your cat pokes, scoops, and eats.

-- Adjustable output for more or less treats or food falling into tunnels
+- Adjustable output for more or fewer treats or food falling into tunnels.

 - Suitable also as a dry food feeder

-- It keeps your cat working for its treats and exercise
+- It keeps your cat work for its treats and exercise

-- It reduces boredom and it provides mental stimulation
+- It reduces boredom and provides mental stimulation

 - Suitable for cats from 3 months old up